About Arthritis Pain

 What is rheumatoid arthritis?

 Rheumatoid arthritis is a long-lasting disease that can affect many parts of the body, including the joints.
 In rheumatoid arthritis, one’s immune system has become sensitized and overactive, the joint lining swells, invading surrounding tissues, and producing chemical substances that attack and destroy the joint surface.
 This commonly occurs in joints in the hands and feet.
 Larger joints, such as hips, knees and elbows also may be involved.
 Swelling, pain and stiffness are usually present even when the joint is not used.
 Rheumatoid arthritis can affect people of all ages, even children.
 However, more than 70% of people with this disease are over 30 years old.
 Many joints of the body may be involved at the same time.
+Hence, there is always a constant demand for people seeking for rheumatoid arthritis treatment in Singapore.

 Is there a cure for Arthritis?